-- Carpal tunnel syndrome
+- carpal tunnel syndrome

-- Amputation of a body part, such as a finger or a hand
+- amputation of a body part, such as a finger or a hand

-- Hearing loss
+- hearing loss

-- Loss of vision in one eye
+- loss of vision in one eye

-- Knee injury
+- knee injury

-- PTSD, also known as post traumatic stress disorder
+- PTSD, also known as post traumatic stress disorder.

 Amount of Compensation

 Because workers' compensation is administered on a state-by-state basis, compensation varies by location.
-Most states use a disability schedule to determine compensation amounts.
+Most states use a disability schedule to determine PPD compensation amounts.
 Compensation can depend on the severity of the disability, according to a doctor's rating.
 For example, someone with a 25% disability will receive less than someone with a 50% disability.
 Other states base their PPD benefits on the estimated loss of future earnings or the loss of actual and ongoing wages.

 Generally, workers' compensation benefits are exempt from taxes.
 However, workers' compensation settlements may have an effect on other taxable disability payments.
 Because tax laws are often confusing, lawyers frequently help people understand how taxes will impact their finances.
 In some cases, a person may qualify for a disability tax credit, reducing the amount of taxes they have to pay.
 Qualifying for a disability tax credit depends on many factors, such as age, residency, and total income including non-taxable benefits.